ibm-cloud-docs/cloud-pak-security/getting-started.md

 | adminUserId | The user that is to be assigned as an `Administrator` in the Cloud Pak for Security installation.
 The `Administrator` user must exist in an LDAP directory that you will setup in the post installation task [LDAP connection](https://www.ibm.com/support/knowledgecenter/SSTDPP_1.7.0/docs/security-pak/ldap-connect.html) section; or is a user that is added and authenticated using the IBM Cloud account in which the cluster was created. |
 {: caption="Table 2.
 Required deployment parameters for Cloud Pak for Security" caption-side="top"}

 **Note:** The user that you provide as `adminUserId` must be the admin for the LDAP directory with an email address in the LDAP directory.
-Take note the user you provided as that user will be the initial user for IBM Cloud Pak® for Security.
+Take note of the user ID that you provide as that user ID will be the initial user ID that is required to log in to IBM Cloud Pak® for Security.

 | Optional values  | Description | Default |
 | --------- | ----------- | ----------- |